opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

 and {nodes:1,2,...} and can also enable additional stack features such ceph,heat which overrides corresponding keys in the dea_base.yaml and dea_pod_override.yaml.

+``(v). “dha-override-config”  Module``
-``(v).
-In order to configure the pod dha definition, use the “dha-override-config” key.``
+In order to configure the pod dha definition, use the “dha-override-config” key.

-The “dha-override-config” key is an optional key present at the ending of the scenario file.
+This is an optional key present at the ending of the scenario file.

 ``(vi).
+Mapping to short scenario name``
-The scenario.yaml file is used to map the short names of scenario's to the one or more deployment scenario configuration yaml files.``
+The scenario.yaml file is used to map the short names of scenario's to the one or more deployment scenario configuration yaml files.
 The short scenario names should follow the scheme below:

 .. code:: bash